 During the year, all boys are given the opportunity to take part in excursions and host visits from parents, friends of the School and educational organisations.
 In the past, boys have benefited from visits to places including the Immigration Museum, the Melbourne Concert Hall, the Chinese Museum, the National Gallery of Victoria, the Eureka Skydeck, the Melbourne Zoo, Sovereign Hill, the Melbourne Aquarium, Scienceworks Museum, the RAAF and Point Cook.
 The Junior School regularly hosts visits from the Meerkat productions, Opera Australia, dance workshops and other various incursions.
 Parents and friends are most welcome to visit classrooms to share their expertise, knowledge or interests.

 For all excursions, parents must give permission via Consent2Go before the excursion.
-Parents are often welcome to attend excursions.
+Parents are often welcome to excursions.
+A current Working With Children Check is required.

 Homework